 The stars were good as well, with the Big Dipper framed perfectly by my tent door in the NW sky.
 At one point I saw a massive shooting star arc directly into the Big Dipper’s cup!

-Day 4 – Le Chable to Mont Fort
+Champex – Le Chable – Cabane du Mont Fort

-There are about 20 small alcoves for sleeping in and dinner is done family style with large platters of pasta placed on the tables.
-I sat with the first people I’ve met on this trip who speak English and are doing the Haute Route: Dave, Emmy and Dave from Baton Rouge LA, and Mike and Patty from Brisbane, Australia.
+Inside the Cabane, there are about 20 small alcoves for sleeping in and dinner is done family style with large platters of pasta placed on the tables.
+I sat with the first people I’ve met on this trip who speak English and are also hiking the Haute Route: Dave, Emmy and Dave from Baton Rouge LA, and Mike and Patti from Brisbane, Australia.
 It was a great night of camaraderie.

-Update: Cabane du Mont Fort – Col de Prafleuri – Arolla
+Cabane du Mont Fort – Col de Prafleuri

-It’s another GORGEOUS day for hiking!
-After making a few wrong turns here and there, I finally found the trail towards Col Termin (btw, “Col” means “Pass”).
+But it’s another GORGEOUS day for hiking!
+After making a few wrong turns here and there, I finally found the trail towards Col Termin.
 Vast panoramas of the Corbin massif dominate the views, while the snow capped Combin de Corbassiere glowed in the bright sunlight.
+Here I run into Mike and Patti and Dave and Emmy and Dave again! it’s the second time running into Mike and Patti, and little did we know that we would be crossing paths two more times during this trek!

 From there, I hike across the start of what would be MANY moraine crossings… sections of the route that have been wiped out by rock slides.
 I pick my way across these boulders – some the size of a car, going from marker to marker.
 Two critical things in these sections: never lose sight of the markers… Don’t move forward until you spot the next one – so easy to get lost here!
 Also, every step requires intense focus and balance- one slip and you’ll twist an ankle or worse.

-I cross Col de Louvie and enter “the Great Desert” a desolate valley of dying glaciers, spectacular in scale but a bit depressing.
-It’s here that I spot a family of Ibex!
+I cross Col de Louvie and enter “the Great Desert” a desolate valley of dying glaciers, spectacular in scale but a bit depressing because of the grayness and erosion.
+At the same time, what a gift to be able to freely move through this majestic landscape.
+And it’s here that I spot a family of Ibex!
 Classic beasts of the Alps.

 I cross Col de Praflueri and see a massive storm cloud so I descend down to the nearest ledge (at about 9,000 ft) and set up my tent as fast as I can.
 Literally within a minute of getting all my gear inside it starts to hail… and then sleet… and then rain, for two or three hours.
 Everything was pitched well though and the Copper Spur performed awesomely – not a drop of water came inside.